 Hobbamock got away and ran back to Plymouth where he told Bradford of the attack, saying he feared Squanto was dead after he saw one of Corbitant’s men put a knife to his chest.

-Bradford, according to his journal, Of Plymouth Plantation, met with the other pilgrims and decided to travel to Nemasket and rescue Squanto, if he was still alive, or avenge his death if he was not:
+Bradford, according to his journal, Of Plymouth Plantation, met with the other colonists and decided to travel to Nemasket and rescue Squanto, if he was still alive, or avenge his death if he was not:

 “Upon this ye Gove taking counsel, it was conceivd not fit to be borne; for if they should suffer their friends & messengers thus to be wronged, they should have none would cleave on to them, or give them any inteligence, or doe them serviss afterwards, but nexte they would fall upon them selves.
 Whereupon it was re-solved to send ye Captaine & 14 men well armed, and to goe & fall upon them in ye night; and if they found that Squanto was kild, to cut of Corbitants head, but not to hurt any but those that had a hand in it.”